irab/devops-lab/Readme.md

 1. A GCP Project Setup
 1. Installing the [Cloud Build App to Github](https://cloud.google.com/build/docs/automating-builds/build-repos-from-github)
-1. Cloud Build Triggers setup on dev,
+1. Cloud Build Triggers setup

 A CI/CD pipeline has been created with a Cloudbuild Github Action integration that triggers for each push to the master branch and also for every tag.

 The dynamic variables (**LASTCOMMITSHA**, **VERSION**) in the app are passed to the Go app via environment variables.
 Theses are derived automatically from [Cloudbuild builtin substitutions](https://cloud.google.com/cloud-build/docs/configuring-builds/substitute-variable-values) - **VERSION** from **build.Source.RepoSource.Revision.TagName** and **LASTCOMMITSHA** from **build.SourceProvenance.ResolvedRepoSource.Revision.CommitSha**.
 This is to avoid hardcoding and ensure changes to these values come via changes to the git repository.